 Over the past several years, we have been focused on achieving the highest standard in palm oil sustainable sourcing.

-Our work with TFT has enabled us to trace our palm oil and palm kernel oil to 99.25% of the mills in our supply chain for our purchases in the first half of 2017 against our goal of 100%.
+Our work with TFT has enabled us to trace our palm oil and palm kernel oil to 99% of the mills in our supply chain since 2017.
 Tracing to a mill location provided information about where palm oil was harvested and can indicate whether it came from an area where there are social or environmental risks.
 It also enables us to have constructive conversations with our suppliers about environmental and social concerns and how these can be remediated and properly addressed.

-For our first half 2017 fourth quarter purchases, we traced our palm oil more than to 1,540 mills located in Brazil, Colombia, Costa Rica, Ecuador, Guatemala, Honduras, Indonesia, Malaysia, Mexico, Nicaragua, Peru and Thailand.
-We sourced the oil from seven suppliers: AAK, Cargill, Fuji Oil, Gemini, IOI Loders Croklaan, Jing Yi and Wilmar.
+For our first half 2018 purchases, we traced our palm oil more than to 1,400 mills.
+During this reported period, we sourced the oil from seven suppliers: AAK, Cargill, Fuji Oil, Gemini, Bunge, ISF and Wilmar.

-Looking beyond the mill, through the first half of 2017, we have achieved approximately 14% traceability to the plantation level.
-In the process, we’ve learned a great deal about this supply chain and the challenges inherent to tracing the oils back to the plantations that produce it.
-We remain deeply committed to pushing all stakeholders to accelerate traceability and bring full transparency to this supply chain, however along with our supplier partners we realized it would take more time to achieve this goal than originally anticipated.
-We are resetting our goal to achieve full supply chain traceability to the plantation level to 2020.
+Our traceability to the plantation level for the first half of 2018 rose by 12% to 18% Traceability to Plantation (TTP).
+We continue to learn a great deal about this supply chain and the challenges inherent to tracing the oils back to the plantations that produce it.
+We remain deeply committed to pushing all stakeholders to accelerate traceability and bring full transparency to this supply chain.
+While we realized it would take more time to achieve this goal, we remain fully committed to achieving supply chain traceability to the plantation level by 2020.